jbn/ZigZag/README.rst

 ZigZag provides functions for identifying the peaks and valleys of a time series.
 Additionally, it provides a function for computing the maximum drawdown.

-If numba can be imported, it will be used to greatly accelerate the execution time at the cost of a small initial compile.
-On my machine, the JIT'd code executed about 38 times faster than the pure Python code.
-Numba is not an install_requires package because numba can be a pain to install for some people.
-`Learn more about numba here <http://numba.pydata.org/>`_.

-For fastest understanding, `view the IPython notebook demo tutorial <http://nbviewer.ipython.org/github/jbn/ZigZag/blob/master/zigzag_demo.ipynb>`_.
+For fastest understanding, `view the IPython notebook demo tutorial <https://github.com/jbn/ZigZag/blob/master/zigzag_demo.ipynb>`_.

 Contributing
 ------------